Justification of Red List Category

-This species breeds in the arctic tundra.
-It favours willow (Salix) mires with small creeks, sedge (Carex) marshes and peat mounds, both above the treeline and in the mountain birch (Betula) forest (Hagemeijer and Blair 1997).
-Egg-laying occurs from early to mid-June or July in the north of the range and from the end of May in the south (Tyler 2016).
+Red-throated Pipit breeds in the arctic tundra.
+It favours willow (Salix) mires with small creeks, sedge (Carex) marshes and peat mounds, both above the treeline and within mountain birch (Betula) forest (Hagemeijer and Blair 1997).
+Egg-laying occurs from early to mid-June or July in the north of the range and from the end of May in the south (Tyler 2018).
 The nest is built by the female, although the initial hollow is made by the male and both sexes bring material.
-It is a cup of grass leaves and stems, some moss and dead leaves at the base, lined with finer grass, hair and feathers and sited on the ground on a hummock or bank.
-It is also sometimes at end of short tunnel.
-Clutches can be between two and seven eggs but usually five or six.
-It forages on the ground and its prey is mainly insects but also other invertebrates, and some vegetable matter (Tyler 2016).
+The nest consists of a cup of grass leaves and stems, some moss and dead leaves at the base, lined with finer grass, hair and feathers, and is sited on the ground on a hummock or bank.
+Sometimes it is placed at the end of a short tunnel.
+Clutch size varies between two and seven eggs, but usually five or six.
+The species forages on the ground.
+It mainly feeds on insects, but also on other invertebrates and some vegetable matter (Tyler 2018).
 The species is migratory.
-European populations mostly winter in sub-Saharan Africa but scattered wintering sites exist in south-east Italy, Turkey and North Africa (Hagemeijer and Blair 1997).
-Eastern populations migrate mainly to south-east Asia, south-east China and Taiwan (China) (Tyler 2016).
+European populations mostly winter in sub-Saharan Africa, but scattered wintering sites exist in south-east Italy, Turkey and North Africa (Hagemeijer and Blair 1997).
+Eastern populations migrate mainly to south-east Asia, south-east China and Taiwan (China) (Tyler 2018).

-The species's distribution in Finland contracted markedly between 1974-1978 and 1986-1989 and disappeared from Finnish Lappland but the reasons for this decline are unknown (Tyler 2016).
-The species is vulnerable to future climate change (Virkkala et al. 2008).
+The species's distribution in Finland contracted markedly between 1974-1978 and 1986-1989 and disappeared from Finnish Lapland, but the reasons for this decline are unknown (Tyler 2018).
+The species may be vulnerable to future climate change (Virkkala et al. 2008).

 Conservation Actions Underway